hongfei/hongfei.github.io/resume/hongfei.md

 ##### Senior Software Engineer @ Crisp Inc. (Motiion Inc.), *from 2019.04 to present*

 - Developer for backend with **GraphQL** and **Kotlin**.
-  > GraphQL-based backend API for various features including serving and processing data, and integrating with third-party services.
+  > GraphQL-based backend API for various features including serving and processing data, and using federated GraphQL to service request from multiple services.

   > Developing backend services with Spring Boot, GRPC, Hibernates and PostgreSQL.

   > Integrating with third-party services like Gmail and Twilio.

-  > Monitoring with GCP Stackdriver
+  > Collecting metrics with Prometheus and GCP Stackdriver.
+Creating alert policies based on metrics.
+Alert with Pager Duty.

 - Developer for report download from various sources including Web Portal and API using **WebDriver** and **WebClient**.
   >  Leveraging Selenium WebDriver to automate the downloads for vendor reports from various sources.